- Undergraduate Program

 Resources for Families & Partners

 MIT Spouses & Partners have a wealth of resources and also offers a Newcomer's Guide, online community, ongoing groups, and activities.
-The Office of the Dean of Graduate Education (ODGE) has also compiled a list of helpful resources for graduate students with partners and families.
+The Office of Graduate Education (OGE) has also compiled a list of helpful resources for graduate students with partners and families.
 Families and partners are also welcome to attend many department events throughout the year, including many of the events hosted by the Chemistry Graduate Students Committee (CGSC) and the annual holiday party.
 Please refer to individual event invitations and reminders to determine which events are most appropriate for partners, spouses, and/or children.